sphuber/aiida-shell/README.md

 AiiDA plugin that makes running shell commands easy.
 Run any shell executable without writing a dedicated plugin or parser.

-## Installation

-The recommended method of installation is through [`pip`](https://pip.pypa.io/en/stable/):

-    pip install aiida-shell

-## Requirements
+## Documentation

-To use `aiida-shell` a configured AiiDA profile is required.
-Please refer to the [documentation of `aiida-core`](https://aiida.readthedocs.io/projects/aiida-core/en/latest/intro/get_started.html) for detailed instructions.
+Please refer to the [online documentation](https://aiida-shell.readthedocs.io/) for a complete guide.